Treatment Foster Care FAQs

-Get answers to some of the most commonly asked questions about becoming a treatment foster carer
+Get answers to some of the most commonly asked questions about becoming a specialised foster carer.

-Generally, the process takes around three to six months.
-This includes interviews, trainings, completion of necessary paperwork, police checks, working with children checks (VIC, SA and NSW), blue card (QLD) and other safety measures (e.g. home and environment check and reference checks).
-The last step of the process involves your application being presented to a foster carer panel who are responsible for the accreditation and approval of new carers based on them meeting the required relevant standards for foster carers and meeting key competencies required in the carer assessment.
+Generally, the process from enquiry to welcoming your first child or young person into your care is 5-8 months.
+This includes attending a Q&A session, interviews, training, completing the necessary paperwork like a police check, working with children checks/blue card application and other safety measures like a Home and environment check and reference checks.
+The last step of the process involves your application being presented to a foster carer panel responsible for the accreditation and approval of new carers based on you meeting the required relevant standards for foster carers and meeting competencies required in the carer assessment.
+The duration of the process mainly depends on how quickly you can get the training and paperwork done and how available you are for home visits etc.

-As much as this process is about safe-guarding children, it is also about ensuring the wellbeing of carer households through appropriate matching.
-We take time to get to know you and your family to ensure a child or young person will be a good fit for your household.
+As much as this process is about safeguarding children, it is also about making sure now is the right time to start fostering.
+We take time to get to know you and work with you to find out what behaviours you are and are not comfortable with to ensure a child or young person will be a good fit for your household.

 The placement generally lasts somewhere between six to 12 months, as this is where the research shows the TFCO therapeutic response to be the most effective for children, as well as sustainable for the carer households.